WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

   #externalMacro(module: "COWMacros", type: "COWMacro")
 ```

-Firstly, let's recall the expansion before adding renaming mechanism to
+Firstly, let's recall the expansion before adding the renaming mechanism
-each macro.
+to each macro.

 ```swift
 @COW